AJ6CU/Nextion-screens-for-uBitx-KD8CEC-firmware/README.md

 - legacy nextion screens
 - recent nextion screens

 At some point in the last few years, the manufacturer of the Nextion screens changed the firmware that ran on their screens and this required the use of a newer version of the Nextion editor to regenerate the screens that you load on to the Nextion via the SDCARD.
+(See: https://ubitx.net/mod-add-colour-touch-screen/ for a good set of instrutions on how to load your ".tft" file onto your screen.)
 You know you are trying to load an older format ".tft" on to a more recent NExtion screen when you see the following message on screen boot:

 "file version is too low"